unosquare/best-practices/React/Readme.md

 ```
 $ npm install enzyme --save-dev
 ```
 * In order to use Enzyme you need to install an adapter as well.
 The adapter's version depends on which React version you are currently using.
 Please check this [page](http://airbnb.io/enzyme/docs/installation/) for more information about Enzyme adapters.
-For instance, in this example we'll install enzyme-adapter-react-15 as if we were using React 15.
+For instance, in this example, we'll install enzyme-adapter-react-15 as if we were using React 15.
 ```
 $ npm install enzyme-adapter-react-15 --save-dev
 ```
 ## Sinon
 Sinon is a standalone unit testing library for JavaScript.
-It provides spies, stubs and mocks.
+It provides spies, stubs, and mocks.
 ### How to use it
 * Install Sinon via npm
 ```